What is a private FDR hearing?

 It can take anything up to a year from the start of a case to reach the FDR stage at court.

-If you wish to find out more, please contact us here
+If you wish to find out more about how we can help you during this process, please call 020 4579 5360 or contact us here.